r-devel/rcwg/mentorship/slack_coc.md

 ### What To Do If You Witness or Are Subject To Unacceptable Behaviour

+Take screenshots of offending posts (deleted posts cannot be seen even by admins).

 View the [Admins & Owners](https://r-devel.slack.com/account/workspace-settings#admins) in the workspace settings (only available to members).
 Email or message one or more administrators listed to report the behaviour.

+If the admins are unable to respond in a timely manner, you may flag the issue by responding to the offending post with a brief comment, e.g.

+ - This comment is inappropriate, please delete it.
+ - This goes against the code of conduct, I have reported it.

+There is no obligation to respond if you don't feel comfortable.
+Don't get drawn into an argument or pile on an offender, a brief comment is enough to signal the issue and give the offender a chance to make it right.

 ### Acknowledgements